josephHelfenbein/NeuroPBR/README.md

 2.  **Train Student**: Train the MobileNetV3-based model on these shards.
     ```bash
     python student/train.py --config configs/mobilenetv3_2048.py --shards-dir ./data/shards ...
     ```
+3.  **Convert to Core ML**: Export the trained student for iOS.
+    A pre-compiled model is already included in the repository at `mobile_app/ios/Runner/pbr_model.mlpackage`.
+Run this command only if you want to replace it with your own trained model.
+    ```bash
+    python3 training/coreml/converter.py \
+      checkpoints/best_student.pth \
+      --output mobile_app/ios/Runner/pbr_model.mlpackage
+    ```

 See `training/README.md` for full distillation instructions.